PoojyasreeK/wireless-charger-field-analysist/README.md

 # WIRELESS-CHARGER-FIELD-ANALYSIS

 ## HARDWARE

 wireless charger that my team and I built using IC 555 chip for AC voltage generation from DC

 ## PURPOSE

-verifies the dipole behaviour of magnetic field at close distances at primary coil of the wireless charger
+Tests whether magnetic field follows dipole behavior (1/r³) at the primary coil.
+Close-range deviations are expected and observed

 ## DATA (Dist vs B)

 (1,72)
 (7,68)
 (13,62)